Here we are on the last day of 2014.

 You all are doing some great things to your sewing spaces!
 I love hearing about it, because it inspires me, too.

-I told my friend, Lori, that I feel like a hypocrite giving organizing advice, since I’m one of the most disorganized people I can think of!
+I told a friend that I feel like a hypocrite giving organizing advice, since I’m one of the most disorganized people I can think of!